Has your ELK stack fallen over one too many times? We can help - click here to see how >>

 Many organizations also use log analytics to troubleshoot cloud infrastructure and IT issues.
 This data can reveal critical insights on recurring patterns in your cloud environment, which you can leverage to optimize cloud performance, security, and more.
 Often, detecting ongoing cloud issues requires more than in-the-moment data available via monitoring and observability platforms.
 Beyond cloud infrastructure, a log analytics platform can help CloudOps teams monitor everything – including apps, servers, load balancers and devices.

-Finally, business users can query log data to make smarter business decisions.
+Finally, business users can leverage structured query language (SQL) to search log data, making smarter business decisions.
 Using common business intelligence (BI) tools such as Tableau or Looker, any user on the team can leverage analytics to influence key business decisions – such as prioritizing product pipelines, improving the customer experience, and more.

 Mapping business benefits to cost centers